TheStaticTurtle/esphome_syslog/README.md

 This table is however open to discussion as it's my interpretation, if you want to change it you can do so in the `syslog_component.cpp` file and change the array at line 22

 ## Warning
 This component should not break anything and should work with everything however if it doesn't please open an issue.
 I have successfully tested this component with an esp8266 and an esp32.
+BUT The esp32 seems to have issue when there is a lot of thing to send very fast which you can see turing boot when it prints the config, see [my comment in issue #7](https://github.com/TheStaticTurtle/esphome_syslog/issues/7#issuecomment-1236194816) for more details .